 Jackson guitars are best suited for metal, heavy or hard rock.
-Most Jackson guitars include humbuckers built specifically for extreme levels of distortion and gain, which is typical of a metal sound.
+Most of them include humbuckers built for extreme levels of distortion and gain.
+This is very typical of a metal sound.

-Because they are designed to be used with high levels of distortion, Jackson guitars are best for heavier genres.
-With their pointy designs, Jackson guitars also have an ’80s metal aesthetic that appeals to guitarists in heavier genres of music.
+They are designed to be used with high levels of distortion.
+This makes Jackson best for heavier genres.
+With their pointy designs, Jackson guitars also have an ’80s metal aesthetic.
+It does appeal to guitarists in heavier genres of music.

-But while Jackson guitars are popular among metal and rock guitarists (because that’s who they’re intended for), it doesn’t mean you can’t play other types of music on them.
-While they are known best for metal, Jackson guitars and their pickup combinations enable guitarists to play a variety of styles, including jazz, classic rock, blues, country, and even pop.
+Jackson guitars are popular among metal and rock guitarists, it’s true.
+But it doesn’t mean you can’t play other types of music.
+Their pickup combinations enable guitarists to play a variety of styles.
+This includes jazz, classic rock, blues, country, and even pop.

 Are Jackson Guitars Good for Beginners?

 Jackson guitars are great for beginners because they manufacture some excellent entry-level instruments.
-For instance, their JS Series is geared towards amateurs and its models feature budget-friendly, quality-made guitars that will last for years to come.
-Jackson guitars are also easy to play, having slim necks and bodies that are ideal for beginners learning metal and rock.
+Their JS Series is geared towards amateurs.
+And these models feature budget-friendly, guitars that will last for years to come.
+They are also easy to play!
+Having slim necks and bodies that are ideal for beginners learning metal and rock.

-Jackson guitars are all extremely comfortable to play.
-They are distinguished by their compound radius fretboards, which are flatter at higher frets.
-Many guitarists prefer these because they promote fast and technical playing.
+They are also extremely comfortable to play.
+They are known for their compound radius fretboards.
+Thee are flatter at higher frets.
+Many guitarists prefer them because they promote fast and technical playing.

 Granted, it will take a while to master the art of flawlessly shredding as a beginner.
-However, having a comfortable instrument will assist you in learning the fundamentals.
-Not to mention that all Jackson guitars possess slim and light poplar bodies that are extremely comfortable for extended playing sessions.
+Yet, having a comfortable instrument will assist you in learning the fundamentals.
+Not to mention that all Jackson guitars possess slim and light, poplar bodies.
+They are extremely comfortable for extended playing sessions.

 Which Guitarists Use Jackson Guitars?

-Jackson guitars were popular among 80s heavy metal guitarists such as Def Leppard’s Phil Collen, Machine Head’s Phil Demmel, and Megadeth’s David Ellefson and Chris Broderick.
-Jackson’s signature models also bear the names of Trivium’s Corey Beaulieu, Hatebreed’s Chris Beattie, and Iron Maiden’s Adrian Smith, among others.
+Jackson’s guitars were popular among 80s heavy metal guitarists.
+This includes Def Leppard’s Phil Collen and Megadeth’s David Ellefson.
+Jackson’s signature models also bear the names of Trivium’s Corey Beaulieu.
+Plus Hatebreed’s Chris Beattie, and Iron Maiden’s Adrian Smith.

 Here are some other famous guitarists who have used Jackson guitars.

-If you’re on a tight budget or just starting, you should look into the JS Series Dinky, their entry-level electric guitars.
+Are you on a tight budget or just starting?
+Then you should look into the JS Series Dinky, their entry-level electric guitars.
 The majority of these guitars, like the Jackson JS22 Dinky, cost less than $300.
 These lower-priced guitars are quite excellent value for money.
 It has good electronics, an excellent fit and finish, a maple speed neck, nice fret crowning, and a great setup.
 These models are light and well-balanced as well.

 If you are an advanced or intermediate player, the Pro or X Series will meet your needs.
-The Pro Series, in particular, has some excellent options, like a Floyd rose double locking tremolo for under $1000.
-Models in this series are regarded as a step-up because they can be purchased with Seymour Duncan pickups and some pretty decent electronics.
+The Pro Series, in particular, has some excellent options.
+Like a Floyd rose double-locking tremolo for under $1000.
+Models in this series are regarded as an upgrade.
+This is because they can be purchased with Seymour Duncan pickups.
+And even some decent electronics.

 If you’re considering the USA Select series, you likely don’t need any help.
 These are among the best guitars in Jackson’s lineup.
-If you’re looking at any of these guitars, you’ve probably been playing a lot and know precisely what you’re searching for.
+If you’re looking at any of these guitars, you’ve probably been playing a lot.
+And in this case, you know precisely what you’re searching for.